Kankakee

 Types Of Car Accidents

 Despite recent advancements in accident avoidance technology, such as early warning detection systems, anti-lock brakes, and rear-facing cameras, many vehicles on our roads are using technology that is more than 25 years old.
-In fact, as there are so many different types of vehicles available from auto manufacturers, there are many ways that a motorist can be involved in a major crash.
+In fact, given the wide variety of vehicles offered by auto manufacturers, there are numerous ways in which a motorist can become involved in a major crash.
 According to the Illinois DOT, there were more than 10 million registered vehicles throughout the state and most accidents reported involved cars rather than trucks or motorcycles.
 Some common types of car accidents include:

-Another type of crash is a hit and run accident, wherein a party involved in the accident flees the scene in order to avoid being held responsible.
-Hit and run collisions most commonly involve parked vehicles.
+Another type of crash is a hit-and-run accident, where one party involved in the accident flees the scene to evade responsibility.
+Hit-and-run collisions most commonly involve parked vehicles.

 Causes Of Car Accidents In Central Illinois